What is Predictive Maintenance?

 Preventative maintenance is important for ensuring asset health, but it’s a blunt instrument.
 PM doesn’t take into account the conditions under which an individual machine operates, the differential wear-and-tear of different machine parts, or other factors that might predict failure.
 It often results in maintenance schedules that are more or less frequent than necessary.
 (The classic example is changing your car’s oil every 3000 miles regardless of performance).

 Predictive maintenance, in contrast, uses the data generated by a particular machine to create a more granular picture of part and asset life cycles.
 PdM, theoretically, takes the guesswork out of scheduling maintenance.
-By providing visibility into how a given machine will degrade, PdM enables manufacturers to perform maintenance only when necessary.
+By providing visibility into how a given machine will degrade, PdM enables manufacturers to manage maintenance more effectively.

 The success of any predictive maintenance effort depends on the quality and quantity of the data available in a training set.